-Having a Will ensures that your estate and your possessions are distributed in accordance to your wishes.
+Having a Will ensures that your estate and your possessions are distributed in accordance with your wishes.

-There are a number of ways that you can do this, in some instances it may be best to use the services of a solicitor, or you could complete your will using an online service (link).
+There are a number of ways that you can do this.
+In some instances it may be best to use the services of a solicitor, or you could complete your Will using an online service.
 Our legacies page offers helpful advice on ways in which this can be done.